MENTAL CAPACITY

 -

-Where there is concern about a person being neglected or abused (safeguarding) – this could be physical, pyschological or financial abuse
+Where there is concern about a person being neglected or abused (safeguarding) – this could be physical, psychological or financial abuse

 -